SeriousOldMan/Simulator-Controller/README.md

 24. [Car meta data](https://youtu.be/oKq8k9VZ2jU) - This video introduces you to car meta data and all the secret knowledge needed when extending the "Setup Workbench" for modded cars.

+25. [Using the Startup Profiles](https://youtu.be/2L0lH8J1Cac) - This video explains the Startup Profiles in detail, which let you define configuration and enable or disable many important functions for different types of sessions.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community